SolaceLabs/pq-demo/README.md

 - `pq-demo/control-all/<CMD>...`: all apps are listening to the `control-all` topics.
 Not every app responds or cares about a specific message though.
 You will see this in the logging output of the app.
 For example: publisher apps don't care about the `SLOW` slow subscriber Command, and subscribers don't care about the `RATE` message publish rate Command.
 - `pq-demo/control-<APP_NAME>/<CMD>...`: a "per-client" unicast topic that each app subscribes to, that allows you to send a Command message to _just_ that one application.
 For example, simulating a single subscriber going _bad_ by increasing its `SLOW` slow subscriber processing time, or how long it takes to ACKnowledge a message with the `ACKD` Command.
 - `pq-demo/stats/...`: once a second, all publisher, subsriber, and OrderChecker apps will broadcast their statistics on these topics.
 The JavaScript dashboard listens to these periodic message to update the stats shown on-screen.
 At the same time, these statistics are logged.
-- `pq-demo/event/...`: when a PQSubscriber hsa a FlowEvent from their queue that they have connected to, they will log it and also publish a message.
-The JavaScript dashboard listens to these messages to visually update the subscriber's status.
+- `pq-demo/event/...`: when a app has a SessionEvent or FlowEvent happen, they will log it and also publish a message.
+The JavaScript dashboard listens to some these messages to visually update the subscriber's status.
-- `pq-demo/proc/<QUEUE_NAME>/<SUB_NAME>/<PQ_KEY>/<SEQ_NUM>`
+- `pq-demo/proc/<QUEUE_NAME>/<SUB_NAME>/<PQ_KEY>/<SEQ_NUM>`: these are messages published by the Subscribers, and are intended to be received the the backend OrderChecker.
+In the Subscriber code, a message back to the queue can only be acknowledged once a successful `proc` message has been sent.
+Note: this means that a Subscriber who loses their connection for some time might pubilsh an "old" message once it reconnects, and the OrderChecker will see a sequence change (but hopefully no gaps!).
 - `$SYS/LOG/...`: (MQTT) this demo utilizes the Solace feature of publishing the broker's `event.log` as messages.
 The JavaScript dashboard listens to these broker messages to visually update the applications' and partitions' statuses.